pexip/os-curl/tests/FILEFORMAT.md

 ### `<precheck>`
 A command line that if set gets run by the test script before the test.
-If an output is displayed by the command or if the return code is non-zero, the test will be skipped and the (single-line) output will be displayed as reason for not running the test.
+If an output is displayed by the command or if the return code is non-zero, the test is skipped and the (single-line) output is displayed as reason for not running the test.

-### `<postcheck>`
-A command line that if set gets run by the test script after the test.
-If the command exists with a non-zero status code, the test will be considered to have failed.

 ### `<tool>`
 Name of tool to invoke instead of "curl".
 This tool must be built and exist